States of Election

 The States of Election has only one purpose, to elect a new Jurat to the Courts in Guernsey.

 The first record of a Jurat in Guernsey was in 1179, and a roll of honour listing Jurats since 1299 is in the Royal Court.

 A Royal Commission of 1607 identified a body of "...the Bailiff and Jurats, with the Constables and Dozens of every parish" to elect the Jurats of the Royal Court.
 In the 1770s, the term States of Election was used.

 Election process

 A prospective candidate must be proposed and seconded.
 Only someone receiving over 50% of votes cast at the secret ballot can be elected.

 Originally, if elected, the duty was for life.
-In 1950, this was changed to retirement at 70, with the possibility of an extension to 75.
-Changed again in 2008, to retirement at 70 with an extension to 72 possible, the number of Jurats was increased from 12 to 16.
+In 1950, this was changed to retirement at 70, with the possibility of an extension to 75; this was changed again in 2008, to retirement at 70 with an extension to 72 possible, while the number of Jurats was increased from 12 to 16.

 Only one vacancy may be filled at any one meeting of the States of Election.

 The duty is unpaid and each person voting should do so based on their conscience.

 Election as a Jurat is the highest honour that Guernsey can confer on a resident of the Island.